michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-01-27-nonresident-and-eip3.md

 > IRS by following the instructions as described in Returning the Economic Impact
 > Payment for instructions.

-The IRS is an executive branch of the US government, it can make a mistake in its execution, but it cannot change the the law.
-When the IRS sent you the check, it accompanies with a letter asking to agree or not agree, you should not agree, and following the [instructions][sendback] to send the check back to the IRS.
+It is important to note that while the IRS is part of the executive branch of the U.S. government, it cannot change the law.
+The IRS may make mistakes in its execution, such as issuing payments to ineligible individuals.
+However, it is up to taxpayers to follow the law.
+When the IRS sent the check, it included a letter asking for confirmation of eligibility.
+If you received the payment in error, you should not agree to the eligibility and should follow the [instructions][sendback] to return the payment.

+The IRS has provided specific instructions for returning a misissued EIP3:

 > What should I do to return an Economic Impact Payment that was received as a direct deposit or a paper check? (updated September 27, 2021)
 >